A Draft Film and Screen Curriculum for Scotland

 Launch event

-On 10 September 2025, Screen Scotland, in collaboration with Education Scotland and Scottish Government, hosts a launch event the celebrate the national rollout of the draft Film and Screen Curriculum into the Curriculum for Excellence.
+On 10 September 2025, Screen Scotland, in collaboration with Education Scotland and Scottish Government, hosted a launch event the celebrate the national rollout of the draft Film and Screen Curriculum into the Curriculum for Excellence.

 Curriculum Evaluation and Advocacy Networks (CEAN)